Physical Therapy; An Alternative to Painkillers

 1. Of the top 3 categories of abused prescription drugs (painkillers, depressants, stimulants,) painkillers are at the top of the list with more than 5 million reported cases.

 2. A survey from the Foundation for a Drug-Free World states that almost 50% of teens believe that prescription drugs are much safer than non-prescribed, “street drugs.”
-This is NOT true as there have been more deaths due to prescription medication than heroin, cocaine and methamphetamine combined.*
+This is NOT true as prescription drugs contribute to more deaths than heroin, cocaine, and methamphetamine combined.*

-3. The misuse and abuse of prescription painkillers was responsible for more than 475,000 emergency department visits in 2009, a number that nearly doubled in just five years.**
+3. In 2009, the misuse and abuse of prescription painkillers resulted in more than 475,000 emergency department visits.
+This number nearly doubled in just five years.**

-These statistics are not meant to scare you or tell you that painkillers are unnecessary they are meant to inform you to proceed with caution.
+These statistics are not meant to scare you or tell you that painkillers are unnecessary.
+They inform you to proceed with caution.
 When used in the correct manner with the appropriate dosage, these medications can be very helpful in managing pain.
 However, it is important to know that there is a safer alternative option.

-Physical therapy can be used to help treat the cause of pain instead of just masking the symptoms.
-Exercises that are prescribed by Physical Therapists lead to increased strength, stability, and flexibility.
-PT’s have a wide variety of manual skills which means they are physically moving your body around to regain proper movement patterns and to reduce pain.
+- Exercises prescribed by physical therapists lead to increased strength, stability, and flexibility.
+These physical therapists have a wide variety of manual skills.
+This means they are physically moving your body around to regain proper movement patterns and to reduce pain.
 Techniques used to accomplish this include all of the “typical” exercises.
 There are also numerous other (less commonly imagined) options for treatment.